 This is not a comprehensive list of everything a content strategist can (or should) do.

 In fact, I have never met a content strategist who is deeply experienced in every single thing on this list.
 Every content strategist I know specializes in a subset of these activities.
 However, the good content strategists can speak intelligently about every (or nearly every) activity: what it is, why it’s important, and how their work is connected to or supportive of it.

 This is important because the people with these responsibilities—no matter what their job title is, or how their responsibilities are parsed—truly need to collaborate regularly on projects or in the day-to-day of company operations.
 A content strategist cannot live in a silo, no matter how broad or how laser-focused their responsibilities may be.

-And that, I think, is probably the number one thing that a content strategist actually does: make connections, facilitate conversations, ask smart questions, and generally trying to connect the dots.
+And that, I think, is probably the number one thing that a content strategist actually does: Make connections, facilitate conversations, ask smart questions, and generally try to connect the dots.
 Because when you are navigating editorial considerations, UX design, IA, process design, operations requirements, and standards definitions, you can’t just keep your head down and hope no one notices you.